IFFR-films in theatres

 Young Katherine is a prisoner in her own home in Northumberland in 1865 and is thoroughly humiliated by her sadistic husband and his authoritarian father.
 Living in such a loveless world has to lead to excesses in this powerful costume drama.
 When Katherine embarks on a all-consuming affair with a servant, things really go wrong.
 Read more here.

-Raw - from 20 April in theatres
+Raw - in theatres now

 The way to the heart is through the stomach.
 This particularly true for young veterinary student Justine.
 After the vegetarian is forced to eat raw rabbit during a student initiation, she develops a worrying lust for meat.
 Already highly lauded, bloody, stomach-turning horror about physical lust in which humans act like animals.
 Read more here.

-20th Century Women - from 20 April in theatres
+20th Century Women - in theatres now

 Dorothea Fields, eccentric single mother, calls on two young women to help her raise her adolescent son in an era of cultural changes and rebellion.
 A love letter to those who bring us up and the years that form us.
 Heart-warming, funny and empathic, partly thanks to the star role by Annette Bening.
 Read more here.